FoE-Budha/foe-helper-docs/en/module/production/README.md

 ![Item Sources button](./.images/item-button.png)

-This module allows you to quickly search for buildings that produce a specific type of fragment or QI resource.
+This module allows you to quickly find which buildings produce a specific type of fragment or QI resource.

 ![Item sources menu](./.images/menu-item-sources.png)